The investment property market in Liverpool has received a lot of attention over recent years

 Existing student properties are a mix of old terraced housing and purpose-built apartments.
 But with limited land in areas closest to the University, more and more students are moving to apartments for ease of their studies and peace of mind that their accommodation will add extra stress.

 Liverpool has a strong economy with an estimated worth of around £121 billion.

-With over 14,370 separate businesses spread across Liverpool in a wide variety of industries, it is no stranger to diversity.
+With over 68,401 separate businesses spread across Merseyside in a wide variety of industries, the Liverpool area is no stranger to diversity.
 It relies not on one sector alone, but is intelligently supported by all businesses and investment sectors.
 This gives Liverpool a security it never had in the 1980s, when the collapse of one industry meant the city’s economic reputation simply crumbled.

 The area round L1, L2 spans around 10 square miles and is peppered with new build developments.
 A large focus is on post-graduate and international student living, all who are willing to pay above the average price for more luxurious living for sake of ease and its affordability compared to the rest of the UK.
 The dock areas have seen several large developments including the Arena and adjacent apartment buildings, all providing Liverpool with a luxurious lifestyle choice for occupants.
 The Liverpool Museums are also a recent addition to this area, with its own Tate modern, a Beatles museum, and the more popular Liverpool Museum.